springfall2008/batpred/docs/output-data.md

 - predbat.battery_hours_left - The number of hours left until your home battery is predicted to run out under the baseline plan (stops at the maximum prediction time)
 - predbat.battery_power - The sensor is always zero; attributes contain the predicted remaining battery power under the baseline plan, in 5 minute slots, for charting
 - predbat.car_soc - The expected charge level of your car at the end of the baseline plan.
 Can also be charted
-- predbat.charge_end - Predicted time the next forced battery charging under the baseline plan will end
+- predbat.charge_end - Predicted end time of the next forced battery charging under the baseline plan
 - predbat.charge_limit - Predicted baseline battery charge limit for the next charge in percent with attributes of all future battery charging times & limits
 - predbat.charge_limit_kw - Predicted baseline battery charge limit for the next charge in kWh with attributes of future charging times & limits
-- predbat.charge_start - Predicted time the next forced battery charging under the baseline plan will start
+- predbat.charge_start - Predicted start time of the next forced battery charging under the baseline plan
 - predbat.duration - The duration of the prediction maximum in hours
 - predbat.export_energy - Total kWh of predicted exports under the baseline plan with attributes of the predicted export kWh and their time slots
-- predbat.grid_power - The sensor is always zero; attributes contain the predicted Grid power (positive or negative for import or export), in kW per 5 minute slots to the end of the baseline plan for charting
+- predbat.grid_power - The sensor is always zero; attributes contain the predicted Grid power (positive or negative for import or export) in kW per 5 minute slots to the end of the baseline plan for charting
 - predbat.import_energy - Total kWh of predicted imports under baseline plan with attributes of the predicted import kWh and their time slots
-- predbat.import_energy_battery - Total kWh of predicted import energy to charge the home battery under the baseline plan
+- predbat.import_energy_battery - Total kWh of predicted import energy used to charge the home battery under the baseline plan
 - predbat.import_energy_house - Predicted import energy used by the home under the baseline plan that is not provided by your home battery
 (e.g. due to a flat battery or load is above maximum discharge rate)
 - predbat.load_energy - Total kWh of predicted house load under the baseline plan with attributes of the predicted load kWh in 5 minute slots to the end of the plan
-- predbat.load_power - Gives the total kW of house load power to the end the baseline plan, with attributes of the average instantaneous house load power in kW in 5 minute slots to the end of the plan
+- predbat.load_power - Total kW of predicted house load power to the end of the baseline plan, with attributes of the average instantaneous house load power in kW in 5 minute slots to the end of the plan
-- predbat.metric - The total predicted cost for the baseline plan, taking account of predicted solar generation, house load, import and export rates.
+- predbat.metric - Total predicted cost for the baseline plan, taking account of predicted solar generation, house load, import and export rates.
 Attributes contain data for charting the cost prediction in 5 minute slots to the end of the plan
 - predbat.pv_energy - Predicted PV energy in kWh under the baseline plan with attributes of the predicted PV generation in kWh with time slots
 - predbat.pv_power - Predicted PV power now with attributes that contain the predicted PV power in kW per 5 minute slots to the end of the baseline plan for charting